Mrrvm/os_lusiadas_2/content/grounds.md

 The more Portugal was becoming fully a part of the EEC/EU, the more Portuguese elites seemed to identify with a certain Lusotropical vision of the Portuguese imperial past, with a significant impact in the discourse and practice of Portuguese foreign policy to fit a re-constructed identity"

+Now a country based on a volatile tourism industry.

 ### Nations and their epic myths